memprobe-dev/memprobe_api/README.md

-`memprobe` reads the section and symbol table out of your ELF **locally** and sends only that metadata to the [memprobe](https://memprobe.dev) API, which returns the analysis. **Your binary never leaves your machine** — only the sizes and symbol names it contains are sent, the same information `readelf` and `nm` print.
+`memprobe` reads the section and symbol table out of your ELF **locally** and sends only that metadata to the [memprobe](https://memprobe.dev) API, which returns the analysis. **Your binary never leaves your machine**: only the sizes and symbol names it contains are sent, the same information `readelf` and `nm` print.